ic0deu/file-service/README.md

 ![][codeship img]
 [![][license img]][license]

-An API for file upload based on Spring Boot
+An API for file upload based on Spring Boot.

 ## LICENSE